mindstix-labs/qa-automation-accelerator/README.md

 $ cd selenium-accelerator
 $ ./gradlew clean build
 ```
-> Above steps will execute the tests in Chrome targetting www.automationpractice.com portal.
+> Above steps will execute the tests in Chrome hitting www.automationpractice.com portal.
 It would take approximately 1 or 2 minutes to complete.
 At the end of this, you will see build failed.
 Do not panic!
 We have intentionally added one failing test as a sample.

 # IDE setup
 ```sh